 The Columbia Basin College Medical Assistant Certificate program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP) upon the recommendation of the Medical Assisting Education Review Board (MAERB).

-Only graduates of a Commission on Accreditation of Allied Health Education Programs (CAAHEP) or an Accrediting Bureau of Health Education Schools (ABHES) accredited program are eligible to take the CMA (AAMA) Certification Exam.
+Commission on Accreditation of Allied Health Education Programs, 25400 U.S. Highway 10 North, Suite 158, Clearwater, FL 33763.
+Only graduates of a Commission on Accreditation of Allied Health Education Programs or an Accrediting Bureau of Health Education Schools (ABHES) accredited program are eligible to take the CMA (AAMA) Certification Exam.
 Upon passing the certification exam, graduates are eligible to apply for licensure as a Medical Assistant-Certified (MA-C) in the state of Washington.